Chimes (song)

 "Chimes" is a song by Scottish artist and producer Hudson Mohawke.
 The song gained attention after its appearance on the MacBook Air TV ad, as well as after Mohawke's success through the likes of Kanye West and with the TNGHT project.

 On 21 November an official remix of the song, featuring rappers Pusha T, Future, Travis Scott and French Montana, was released as a single.
 The track was featured on a television advertisement called "Stickers" for the Apple MacBook Air.

 Background

 The track was originally believed to be a collaboration with Canadian producer Lunice.
 TNGHT first premiered the unfinished version of the track during BBC Radio 1Xtra's Diplo & Friends in late 2012, a time which he said was before the EDM-trap trend.
 "That sound wasn't as prevalent then, and I just sort of made it... it wasn't really meant to be anything," he stated.

 After the duo went on hiatus in late 2013.

 Composition

 In contrast to its title, according to The Guardian, "there isn’t much that’s peaceful about [the song]."
-Starting off with a fairly amiable skittering drum pattern, it’s not long before the doom-laden horn synth kicks in, plus there’s a wolf barking.

 The "ominous" horn lines was also favorably compared to TNGHT's "Higher Ground" and Kanye West's "Blood on the Leaves", both of which Mohawke worked on.